DjangoForAll/Django-Course/Level_02/9_introduction_to_OOP/Content/Readme.md

 ## What is Object-Oriented programming?

-In python everything is an object, You can think of an object as something that holds a collection of data and methods that act on those data.
+In Python, everything is an object.
+You can think of an object as something that holds a collection of data and methods that act on those data.
 The objects are created from classes.

 You can think of classes as blueprints for creating objects and objects as something that was created with those blueprints. you can create as many objects as you want from a class.